eaasna/low-memory-prefilter/README.md

 It uses an hash table as an alternative to the usual IBF based methods.
 This tools emphazises low memory usage not speed or precision.

+Building the hashmap is done single-threaded.
+Querying the reads in the hashmap can be done multi-threaded.

+## Building for end-users:

+Instructions:
+1. clone this repository: `git clone --recurse-submodules https://github.com/eaasna/low-memory-prefilter.git`
+3. create a build directory and visit it: `mkdir build && cd build`
+4. run cmake: `cmake ../hashmap`
+5. build the application: `make`
+7. execute the app which is located at build/bin/ and display help page: `./hashmap -h`

+## Building for development:

 Instructions:
 1. clone this repository: `git clone --recurse-submodules https://github.com/eaasna/low-memory-prefilter.git`
 3. create a build directory and visit it: `mkdir build && cd build`